 While creating a design, it is convenient to preview how the UI will behave in different sizes and on different devices.
 There are a number of features geared for this.

 The WYSIWYG canvas area also doubles as viewport.
-By resizing it, you can preview how your design will behave in different sizes, just as if it was displayed in a browser window that is being resized.
+By resizing it, you can preview how your design will behave in different sizes, just as if it was displayed in a browser window that is being resized, or dropped in a Panel of a specific size.

 You can manually resize the viewport by grabbing just outside of an edge or corner of the viewport, and dragging to the desired size.
 When you resize the viewport, you can see that the viewport control on the toolbar changes to indicate the current size.